skorunka/CoduranceTechTest/README.md

 * Issues tracked on GitHub

 ## Requirements
-* To easily add new commands
+* Easily to add new commands
 * The input parameters separator is " "(one space), it fails if more spaces are provided.

 ## Notes
-* To keep it simple I decided to use something like noSQL DB.
+* To keep it simple I deceided to use something like noSQL DB.
 It stores the whole graph of an Entity.
-Related Entities are referenced by object reference, not by foreign key(as we know it from RDBs).
+Related Objects are referenced by object reference, not by foreign key(as we know it from RDBs).
 * The project structure is simple = folders instead of projects.

+Update "StyleCop.Analyzers" NuGet manually if not downloaded by Visual Studio: Update-Package -Reinstall